tobychui/arozos/README.md

 ```
 www-data ALL=NOPASSWD: /usr/bin/mount, /sbin/mount.ntfs-3g,  /usr/bin/ntfs-3g, /usr/bin/umount, /sbin/halt, /sbin/reboot, /sbin/poweroff, /sbin/ifconfig, /sbin/ip, /sbin/mkfs.ntfs, /sbin/mkfs.vfat
 ```
 **(Use the above settings only if you are hosting the system in your local area network.
-Please adjust this to suit your needs if you are allowing the access of the system from the internet.)**
+Please adjust this to suit your needs if you are allowing the access of the system from the Internet.)**

-If you are familiar and want to have much better control of the system security, add the lines that fits your need according to the selections below.
+If you are familiar of the system security and want to have better control over it, add the lines that fits your need according to the selections below.

 - Allow the system to mount and unmount your USB drives